BitcoinDesign/Meta/Collaboration.md

 	- Good idea to start with a design review to present the project and create initial interest

 Designers who want to tackle redesigns should ensure they have the availability to regularly contribute for longer periods of time.
 How much time is required depends on the scope.
 In addition to designers, having a dedicated project manager available to help with planning and communication is also helpful.

+For longer collaborations with lots of good conversation, a dedicated Discord channel may be set up.

 ## #4 New project